aws-samples/lambda-with-compression/README.md

 ### Added duration - invocation duration delta (ms) (compressed vs uncompressed)

 Compressing data is a CPU intensive activity, and as such it adds function invocation duration.
-The following chart illustrates the measured number of milliseconds added when compressing JSON objects of various sizes with various memory allocations.
-E.g. compressing a 1MB JSON object took on average 124ms when function was configured with 1GB of allocated memory.
+The following chart illustrates the added duration in milliseconds when compressing JSON objects of various sizes with various memory allocations.
+E.g. compressing a 1MB JSON object with function  configured with 1GB of allocated memory took on average 124ms.

 |       | 512MB | 1GB | 2GB |
 | ----- | ----: | --: | --: |